bekircbc/cebrify/README.md

 - for using this function write the following code to your own code.

-- for calculating the BMI of a man with 77 kg weight and 1.78 m height.
+- for calculating the BMI of a human with 77 kg weight and 1.78 m height.

         pkg.calcBMI(77, 1.78)